katenjoki/postgresql_airflow/README.md

 # PostgreSQL Database
 Next we confirm that the data was loaded into the PostgreSQL database using pgcli
 1. Open a new command prompt as the docker container is running in another window.
 So now you should have 3 command prompt terminals open and running.
-2. Connect to a PostgreSQL database using pgcli command-line tool by running the code below.
+2. Connect to the maize_KE PostgreSQL database using pgcli command-line tool by running the code below and start querying!
 ```
 pgcli -h localhost -p 5432 -U root -d maize_KE
 ```